ropensci/fingertipsR/vignettes/lifeExpectancy.md

 ---
 title: "Plotting healthy life expectancy and life expectancy by deprivation for English local authorities"
-author: "Seb Fox"
-date: "2017-04-10"
 output: rmarkdown::html_vignette
 vignette: >
   %\VignetteIndexEntry{Life expectancy by deprivation}
-  %\VignetteEngine{knitr::knitr}
+  %\VignetteEngine{knitr::rmarkdown}
   %\VignetteEncoding{UTF-8}
 ---

 This worked example attempts to document a common workflow a user might follow when using the `fingertipsR` package.

+`fingertipsR` provides users the ability to import data from the [Fingertips](http://fingertips.phe.org.uk/) website.
+Fingertips is a major repository of public health indicators in England.
+The site is structured in the following way:

+* Profiles - these contain indicators related to a broad theme (such as a risk factor or a disease topic etc)
+* Domains - these are subcategories of profiles, and break the profiles down to themes within the broader theme
+* Indicators - this is the lowest level of the structure and sit within the domains.
+Indicators are presented at different time periods, geographies, sexes, ageband and categories.

-Suppose you want to plot healthy life expectancy and life expectancy by deprivation for a given year of data that fingertips contains - you will begin by wondering *where to start*.
+This example demonstrates how you can plot healthy life expectancy and life expectancy by geographical regions for a given year of data that fingertips contains.
+So, *where to start*?

 ## Where to start